Gruelling survival game 'Enshrouded' wins fans with Steam Next Fest demo

-Developer Keen Games, has announced Enshrouded, an upcoming fantasy survival role-playing game that lets 16 players take on the dangers together.
+From developer Keen Games, Enshrouded is an upcoming fantasy survival role-playing game that lets 16 players take on the dangers together.

 At the time of writing, Enshrouded is one of the most popular games available in Steam Next Fest, with the highest number of daily active demo players and it is the most wishlisted game.